menu

 Turkey is a tiny town located in the state of North Carolina.
 With a population of 212 people and just one neighborhood, Turkey is the 552nd largest community in North Carolina.

-When you are in Turkey, you'll notice that it is more blue-collar than most other communities in America.
-75.68% of Turkey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Turkey is a blue-collar town, with 75.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Turkey is a town of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Turkey who work in management occupations (10.14%), office and administrative support (9.46%), and maintenance occupations (2.03%).

 Turkey’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Turkey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Turkey does not have a public transit system used by locals to get to and from work.

 The per capita income in Turkey in 2022 was $18,240, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $72,960 for a family of four.